Tic Disorders: Symptoms, Types, and Treatment

 Behavioral Therapy

-Behavioral therapies are a very helpful management approach for tic disorders, specifically for mild cases.
-It is essential to consult with healthcare professionals for appropriate management.
+Behavioral therapies are a very helpful management approach for tic disorders, specifically for mild cases [3].
+Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP) and Habit Reversal Training (HRT) are effective techniques to manage tics.
+It is important to consult with healthcare professionals for proper management.

-Cognitive Behavioral Therapy (CBT): CBT is a technique that helps a person manage stress and anxiety, which are associated with and enhance the tics.
+Cognitive Behavioral Therapy (CBT): CBT is a technique that helps a person manage stress and anxiety, which are associated with and can increase tics.
 CBT helps in identifying the negative thought patterns and replacing them with more positive ones.

 Exposure and Response Prevention: ERP is a technique that helps a person face anxiety-provoking situations that can trigger the tics without engaging in the tic behavior.
 It also plays a helpful role in reducing anxiety that is often experienced with the urge to tic.